Riqky/portfolio/_pages/lockpicking.md

 ![core_middle](https://raw.githubusercontent.com/Riqky/riqky.github.io/master/assets/images/lock/core_middle.jpg)

 This means that you can easily drill out the pins, without hitting the core.
-Without the counterpins the core can rotate freely.
+Without the counter pins the core can rotate freely.
 This is a major vulnerability and makes this lock very weak.